 Their applications ranged from running fans, pumps, elevators, agitators, augers, conveyors, etc. The farm installations often didn’t have access to three-phase power and had to make do with single-phase 230V.
 We sold a lot of single-phase Farm Duty/Ag motors into these installations.

 People often wanted to run the motors at reduced speeds so they asked, “Is it possible to add a VFD to my single phase motor?”
 In general, single-phase motors cannot be run with VFDs.
-However, it is possible to input a single-phase to a VFD and output variable voltage to a 3-phase induction motor.
+However, it is possible to input a single-phase to a VFD and output variable voltage to a three-phase induction motor.
 This article describes how that works and offers some considerations.

 But that motor (NEMA B design) will pull 6-8 times the nominal current when starting up – or 234 Amps!
 This high amp draw can cause issues at the distribution panel.
 Even the utilities might notice.